ChristinaLast/ML-Pipeline-Docker/README.md

 So, the application has been created in Docker.
 However, there are many instance where a Docker image will need to be pushed to a cloud environment.
 In this instance, here is how the image just created can be pushed to ECR.

-Firstly, a repository is created in ECR - I choose to assign the name **cumulprob** to the repository in this instance:
+Firstly, a repository is created in ECR - I choose to assign the name **docker-aws** to the repository in this instance:

 ![create-ecr-repository](create-ecr-repository.png)